amterp/rad/README.md

 - Rad (and its accompanying language RSL) allows you to be *efficient* in writing your scripts.
 What does this mean?
 - The syntax is designed so that *every* line gets you closer to your goal of querying and displaying JSON.
 - *Every* line is doing heavy lifting; it's dense with meaning.
-Equivalent code might be several lines in other languages, each line barely getting you closer towards your goal.
-- Think of it like this: for every line of RSL you write, Rad saves you from writing multiple lines in another language.
-That saved work has been shifted into the design and building of Rad, and what Rad is doing behind-the-scenes with the scripts you write.
+- Think of it like this: for every line of RSL you write, Rad saves you from writing several equivalent lines in another language.
+That saved work has been shifted away from you and into the design and building of Rad, and what Rad is doing behind-the-scenes with the scripts you write.
 - It allows you to, in fewer (and simpler) lines, express your intent much more directly.
 - It does all this while staying simple and easy to learn.
-You can be writing great scripts within minutes of getting started.
+You can be writing great scripts within the first hour of getting started.

 ### Easily shareable